| FAQ (Frequently Asked Questions)

 desktop-independent and loosely-coupled.
 This is the main difference between LXDE and other

-- How do you justify calling LXDE "lightweight" and "fast" when it uses
+projects.
+How do you justify calling LXDE "lightweight" and "fast" when it uses

 Gtk 2?
 This toolkit is among the fattest and slowest available.